Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 2. Unpack everything to the game folder, you can open it via steam.
 (Don't close the folder, you will need it soon)
 > Go to Steam => Library => Right click on the game => Manage => Browse local files
 3. Launch the game and wait for the intro.
 Close the game.
+4. Download the mod files.
+(You can find them in the releases tab)
-4. Import the **Level Loader.dll** into the plugins folder.
+5. Import the **Level Loader.dll** into the plugins folder.
 > Open your game folder and go to BepInEx folder => plugins.
-5. Launch the game again and wait for the intro.
+6. Launch the game again and wait for the intro.
 Close the game.

 ## Level conversion
 1. Open Unity and drag **Level Bundler.unitypackage** into the inspector window.